About Beast Core

 Panels and Diagram

 Avatar Viewer has an option to navigate between components of a system.
-For this example, select the Ship Control System One Line Diagram (diagram on left side of the Tech Manuals panel).
-See the Green Rectangle in Figure 23.
+For this example, select the Ship Control System One Line Diagram (on left side of the Tech Manuals panel).
+See the GREEN rectangle in Figure 23.
 Each component is highlighted and has a link embedded into the document.
 When selecting a component, select the Avatar Viewer option (Figure 24), and a transit path appears.
 Following this helps the user navigate from one component to another.

 Transit Path